ajospino/slang_tryout/README.md

 # Slang_tryout
 ### Repository for a basic API client interaction ###

-This is a project for internship tryout, made in Ruby.
+This is a project for internship an tryout, made in Ruby.

 ### Gems used: ###
 You can see the Gemfile to check which gems i used, all of them coupled with [Bundler](https://bundler.io/)